elephantscale/es-training-new/spark/slides/SPARK-Intro.md

    - CM allocates resources for the Spark application
    - Spark then distributes the code to **worker nodes**
    - **Executors** on worker nodes start computing
-   - Each Executor can employ multiple **tasks** to parallize the work
+   - Each Executor can employ multiple **tasks** to parallelize the work

 <!-- TODO shiva -->
 <img src="../../assets/images/spark/spark_architecture.png" style="width:50%;"/><!-- {"left" : 6.76, "top" : 0.88, "height" : 4.37, "width" : 3.28} -->